|Rimpau House on Zeyn Street|

 After the construction of the beautiful home was finished (built by Chas Trudeau), they were married and moved in.
 Just four months after wedding Robert, Enid was said to have told her friends she had become so lonesome at home that she would rather be working to pass the time then be home alone.
 All the while, she kept her bright and positive demeanor even up until the weekend of the tragedy.

-Then that Sunday morning in October 1915 something went terribly wrong.
+Then that Sunday morning on October 17, 1915 something went terribly wrong.
 As usual Mr. and Mrs. Rimpau came to St. Boniface Church located on Lincoln Ave to attend Sunday Services and Enid returned home alone as her husband stated he needed to run an errand.
 Just an hour after returning from his errand, Robert found his wife dying from cyanide poisoning.
 Robert claimed that she was dying at the time of his arrival to the home.

 Dr. Truxaw came to the residence only to find out it was too late.
 They found a small vial of Cyanide of Potassium Solution that was still pretty full.
 Only a small amount had been taken out of it.
 The means to which Enid acquired this poison is still unknown to this day.
 Some say she must have kept it for quite some time without her husband having any knowledge to the fact.

 The Coroner deemed it a suicide and that it was unnecessary to hold an inquest, claiming that she must have acted on temporary insanity.
 The few who claimed to be friends (none of which were named in the article) said she had been quite melancholy weeks leading up to her death.
 Yet, others who spoke of the story during that time and years later, who state that they did know Enid well said they could not believe such an even tempered and lovely person could have become mentally disturbed enough to end her own life.
 Even at Mass the very day in which she died witnesses claimed she was her bright and happy self.